The Harvst mini greenhouses are fitted with built-in self watering, powered by a pump for off grid water use.

 Automatic watering in Harvst mini greenhouses

 Our mini greenhouses are a complete growing system, with built in watering.
 Pipes are integrated with the shelves and aluminium frame, and connected to electrically operated water valves.
-Water is provided by either a pump (which goes into a small water tank or a nearby water butt) or a garden hose.
+Water is provided by a pump (which goes into a small water tank or a nearby water butt).